OCTOPUS ENERGY GO TARIFF

 @sarah_go_green @Octopus Energy #gotariff #intelligenttariff #intelligentoctopus #octopusgo #octopusevtariff #octopustariffs #smarttariffs ♬ Happy Ukulele – TonsTone

 The Octopus Go tariff had its last off-peak price variation on the 15th of September 2023 when the off-peak rate was reduced from 9.5p per kWh to 9p per kWh.
+There will be a price reduction on the day rate on the 1st of April but the standing charge will go up.

 Is it cheaper to stay on the Octopus Flexible tariff or switch to Octopus Go?

-- From the 1st of July 2023, the Octopus Go daytime rate in South Wales is 30.52p per kWh.
+• The Octopus Go daytime rate in South Wales is 30.52p per kWh.

 The Octopus Go rate like the Octopus Flexible tariff is a variable rate that can go up and down in line with the Energy Price Cap.
-The price of the electricty will drop to around 27.35p per kWh on the Octopus Flexible tariff on the 1st of October so we can expect a price drop too for Octopus Go daytime rates.

 Does the whole household need to change their energy use to benefit from Octopus Go?